-Because an expert’s opinion plays a huge role in assembling an effective personal injury case, victims and their families need to hire a Los Angeles brain injury attorney to get the right verdict and settlement.
+Because an expert’s opinion plays a massive role in assembling a compelling personal injury case, victims and their families need to hire a Los Angeles brain injury attorney to get the right verdict and settlement.
 Contact Ehline Law Firm in California to receive a free consultation about your case.

-The attorney-client relationship is imperative to us, and we always focus on your needs.
-We are available when you call, listening to your concerns and assisting wherever possible.
-When you hire us as your attorney, we gather all of the evidence and determine whether it’s a medical malpractice personal injury case, or something else.
+The attorney-client relationship is imperative, and we always focus on your needs.
+We are available when you call, listening to your concerns, and assisting wherever possible.
+When you hire us as your attorney, we gather all the evidence and determine whether it’s a medical malpractice, personal injury case, or something else.
 The consultation is free, and we work aggressively to get the compensation you deserve.

 Sufficient and qualified experts are our goal, but we also take intimate acquaintance testimonies from spouses, parents of the injured person, children of the injured person, and anyone else who can help with the case.
 Don’t hesitate to call us for your free case evaluation by dialing (213) 596-9642.

 Traumatic brain injury symptoms don’t always appear suddenly.
-Signs of an injury can take weeks or months to show up and can include:
+Signs of an injury can take weeks or months to show up and can include the following:

 Most people learn 80 percent from seeing something and only take in 15 percent of what they hear.
 Therefore, visual evidence is our top concern here for brain injuries.
 Still, having a lay witness or two as an intimate acquaintance testimonial is imperative because it brings to light the realness of the case.

 You live with the injured person and care for them, so your intimate nature shows everyone what you go through and how your loved one changed because of the accident.
-Insurance companies often try to avoid intimate acquaintance testimony, but we include it whenever possible as an example of the mental sanity for the injured person and their state of mind.
-This also ensures that you receive sufficient compensation to cover doctor visits and more.
-If medical malpractice caused the brain injury, Ehline Law Firm knows how to handle such personal injury cases and fights aggressively against the insurance company to get you and your loved one what you deserve.
+Insurance companies often try to avoid personal acquaintance testimony.
+Still, we include it whenever possible as an example of the injured person’s mental sanity and state of mind.
+This also ensures you receive sufficient compensation to cover doctor visits.
+If medical malpractice caused a brain injury, Ehline Law Firm knows how to handle such personal injury cases and fights aggressively against the insurance company to get you and your loved one what you deserve.

 This makes it much harder for the attorney to build a personal injury case, but nothing is ever impossible with Michael Ehline on your side.
 To meet the challenges of a brain injury case, he thinks about this type of personal injury differently than a standard one.
-Though an expert witness is crucial here, the use of an intimate acquaintance witness becomes paramount.
+Though an expert witness is crucial here, using an intimate acquaintance witness becomes paramount.

 Michael Ehline is a top attorney in California with various accolades and awards to show for his many years of legal service.
 He has always fought for his country and the right of others, which started in the US military as a US Marine.
-Medically discharged years later, he chose to become a paralegal and work his way up to an attorney.
+Medically discharged years later, he became a paralegal and worked his way up to an attorney.
 While challenges ensued each step of the way, he never lost sight of what he could do and wanted to do for the good people of California.

-Ehline Law Firm has a mission to help medical malpractice victims with brain injury cases to get the most money in a settlement.
-Sufficient amounts of money are crucial here so that the injured person gets the care they need here and in the future.
+Ehline Law Firm’s mission is to help medical malpractice victims with brain injury cases get the most money in a settlement.
+Sufficient amounts of cash are crucial here so that the injured person receives the care they need here and in the future.
 Contact an aggressive and compassionate attorney who cares about you and focuses on your needs.

 The phrase Ehline lives by is “honor, courage, and commitment.”
-He learned it in the Marines, but these things remain at the core of his value system, which sets him and his legal team far apart from the rest of the attorney options out there.
+He learned it in the Marines, but these things remain at the core of his value system, which sets him and his legal team far apart from the other attorney options.
 No other California personal injury lawyer can top the five-star attorneys here.
 Contact Ehline Law Firm today at (213) 596-9642 to request your free case evaluation.

 Do you have questions about your personal injury claim or want to see if you have a case?
 Please call and speak to someone now.
 From there, you can decide to work with Ehline and his team to build an excellent attorney-client relationship and help build the brain injury case with the right evidence and experts.

 California law is confusing enough, but for brain injury cases, things escalate and become more challenging very quickly.
-Gathering evidence is a chore because there are so many people to talk to, including police officers, first responders, doctors, neurologists, and surgeons.
-Mental health practitioners are also important to discuss the person’s sanity and mental health.
+Gathering evidence is a chore because there are many people to talk to, including police officers, first responders, doctors, neurologists, and surgeons.
+Mental health practitioners must also discuss the person’s sanity and mental health.

-You can provide an idea of daily life for the victim of the traumatic brain injury, but you can also use your words and expressions to paint the sad picture of a once-healthy person who now has many challenges.
+You can provide an idea of daily life for the traumatic brain injury victim, but you can also use your words and expressions to paint the sad picture of a once-healthy person who now has many challenges.
 The law is on your side, but fighting for your rights is often difficult.
 It doesn’t have to be when you work with the right attorney who can offer legal advice and protect your sanity during this trying and stressful time.
 Call (213) 596-9642 right now for your free consultation.

-The best intimate acquaintance witness is one that knows the injured person well, but the issue is to ensure that the judge or court doesn’t feel that this person has an ulterior motive for testifying.
+The best intimate acquaintance witness knows the injured person well, but the issue is ensuring that the judge or court doesn’t feel that this person has an ulterior motive for testifying.
 Therefore, it’s best to go with a family friend, co-worker, or neighbor who can testify about the changes they notice in the injured person since the injury occurred.

-However, we don’t stop there and also let close family members, best friends, spouses, parents, and children testify, though it is often less persuasive for them to speak on behalf of the injured person.
+However, we don’t stop there and let close family members, best friends, spouses, parents, and children testify, though it is often less persuasive for them to speak on behalf of the injured person.
 These individuals have a close personal experience with the person’s condition, but trials focus more on credibility than anything.
-The court could feel (right or wrong) that a very close person to the injured person has a motivation to paint sympathy to receive more compensation.
+The court could feel (right or wrong) that a very close person to the injured person is motivated to paint sympathy to receive more compensation.

 At Ehline, we don’t just focus on those who are “neutral.”
 We understand how challenging it has been for you as the injured person’s caregiver, so you have every right to speak as an intimate acquaintance witness.
 Our legal duty is to make sure that your examples showcase things in a different light while focusing on the big picture and speaking in a way that doesn’t make you seem like you’re trying to get more money.

-If you’re concerned and wonder if you should testify, please call (213) 596-9642 for a free evaluation of your personal injury case and let us provide you with the right legal advice for your needs.
+If you’re concerned and wonder if you should testify, please call (213) 596-9642 for a free evaluation of your injury case, and let us provide you with the right legal advice for your needs.

-An intimate acquaintance witness communicates to the judge or insurance adjuster that these are all facts and issues, but they do it emotionally and in a way to compel pain, grief, and to show that the injured person requires more compensation to live life comfortably if not gainfully.
+An intimate acquaintance witness communicates to the judge or insurance adjuster that these are all facts and issues.
+Still, they do it emotionally and in a way to compel pain and grief and to show that the injured person requires more compensation to live life comfortably if not gainfully.

-For example, the intimate acquaintance witness could say that the person was very active, supported his/her parents, played many sports, and was highly active throughout their life but now, that’s all gone, and there’s an emptiness.
+For example, the intimate acquaintance witness could say that the person was very active, supported their parents, played many sports, and was highly involved throughout life.
+Still, that’s all gone, and there’s an emptiness.
 They’re too mentally ill or tired to engage in those pre-accident activities, their behavior has changed to have angry outbursts, they’re irritable all the time, and they’re just not the person they were initially.

 Many people aren’t sure what to say or how to say it.
 You don’t want to get up there in front of everyone and burst into tears, but you also can’t act like a robot.
 The intimate acquaintance witness must present a clear idea of the person before the incident and who they are now.
-Structuring the testimony like this creates a story of the injury and the detrimental effects it has on their mental and cognitive abilities.
-We make sure that the intimate acquaintance witness testifies in a way to create an emotional impact while ensuring that they deliver the information in a matter-of-fact way that’s easy to understand.
+Structuring the testimony like this creates a story of the injury and its detrimental effects on their mental and cognitive abilities.
+We make sure that the intimate acquaintance witness testifies to create an emotional impact while ensuring that they deliver the information in a matter-of-fact way that’s easy to understand.

-Most people find it hard to read the evidence and understand it, but an intimate acquaintance testifying is often very persuasive.
+Most people find reading and understanding the evidence hard, but an intimate acquaintance testifying is often very persuasive.
 A compassionate, caring, and aggressive lawyer coaches people on what to say and how, when to speak up, and more.
-Please contact Ehline Law firm for your free consultation.
-Alternatively, use our online form to request your free evaluation conveniently and easily.
+Please get in touch with Ehline Law firm for your free consultation.
+Alternatively, use our online form to request your free evaluation conveniently and quickly.

 A negligence claim requires four elements: damages, causation, breach, and duty.
-Every state, including California, has its own rules and procedures for bringing about a personal injury claim of any kind against another person.
+Every state, including California, has rules and procedures for bringing a personal injury claim against another person.
 Each state applies rules regarding how much compensation an injured person can recover from a negligent party, including a medical provider.

 Every person must always act with ordinary skill and care that a regular person might use in a similar situation.
-For medical malpractice claims and brain injury cases, the duty of care requires medical providers to use the same procedures and practices that other professionals in their geographic location and specialty might use for a patient with those similar demographics and conditions.
+For medical malpractice claims and brain injury cases, the duty of care requires medical providers to use the same procedures and practices that other professionals in their geographic location and specialty might use for patients with similar demographics and conditions.

 To establish a breach of duty, the lawyer must show that the at-fault party failed to act according to that standard of care.
-For example, a breach of duty for the standard of care could happen when the medical professional doesn’t diagnose the right condition or doesn’t offer timely care.
+For example, a violation of responsibility for the standard of care could happen when the medical professional doesn’t diagnose the proper condition or offer timely care.

-In both of those situations, their breach of the standard of care causes the patient to suffer from a brain injury.
+In both situations, their breach of the standard of care causes the patient to suffer from a brain injury.